-3.15.03 Investment Property (January 4, 2018)
+3.15.03 Investment Property (November 15, 2018)

-- Gift/grant funds, non-traditional credit, and manufactured homes are ineligible. - A "kiddie condo" is any property type purchased to provide housing for a family member to occupy while attending college, trade or technical school.
+- Gift/grant funds, non-traditional credit, and manufactured homes are ineligible. - A "kiddie condo" is defined as any property type purchased to provide housing for a family member to occupy while attending college, trade or technical school.
 Typically, the parent(s) are the buyers and non-occupants and the child is the occupant.
 Kiddie condos must be considered investment properties for eligibility and pricing purposes.
+If the child who will occupy the property is a borrower on the loan, the loan may qualify as a primary residence non-occupant borrower transaction.